Anaís Salazar

-Anaís (born Ana Isabel Salazar on July 26, 1974) is a Mexican actress.
+Ana Isabel Jiménez Salazar (born 26 July 1974), known professionally as Anaís Salazar, is a Mexican actress, hostess and singer.

 Early life

-Anaís was born July 26, 1974, in Culiacán, Sinaloa, Mexico.
+Anaís was born July 26, 1974, in Culiacán, Sinaloa.
 She studied up to the fourth semester of Law Faculty of the University of Culiacan, until she discovers her talent for acting, so she has participated in telenovelas Bajo un mismo rostro, Tú y yo, Huracán and El Privilegio de Amar.
 In addition to television, Anaís has also participated in theater, starred as Doña Inés in Don Juan Tenorio and Cinderella in the play of the same name.